Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Topology-Aware Multi-Hop Attack

-where $\delta^{d(v_i)}$ is a distance‑based attenuation factor, $d(v_i)$ denotes the hop distance of node $v_i$ from the entry node, and $\delta \in (0,1]$ controls the decay rate.
-This formulation jointly captures the susceptibility of intermediate agents and the degradation of contamination strength due to communication delays, noise, and limited influence over long propagation chains.
+where $\delta^{d(v_i)}$ is a distance-based attenuation factor, $d(v_i)$ denotes the hop distance from the entry node to $v_i$, and $\delta \in (0,1]$ controls the decay rate.
+This models the attenuation of contamination strength along the propagation path.
 The adversary’s objective is to identify the path that maximizes the overall contamination strength: